-Pursuant to Section 37-60-115(8)(a), a proposed pilot project submitted to the Board to be considered for selection must demonstrate the practice of:

-1. fallowing agricultural irrigation land; and

-2. leasing the associated water rights for temporary municipal use.

-In addition, consistent with the purpose of the pilot program as stated in Section 37-60-115(8)(b), proposed pilot projects must have the potential to:

-- 1. in fallowing irrigated agricultural land for leasing water for temporary municipal use, demonstrate cooperation among different types of water users, including cooperation among shareholders, ditch companies, water user associations, irrigation districts, water conservancy districts, water conservation districts, and municipalities; - 2. evaluate the feasibility of delivering leased water to the temporary municipal users; - 3. provide sufficient data from which the Board, in consultation with the State Engineer, can evaluate the efficacy of using a streamlined approach, such as an accounting and administrative tool, for determining: - a. historical consumptive use, - b. return flows, - c. the potential for material injury to other water rights, and - d. conditions to prevent material injury; and - 4. demonstrate how to operate, administer, and account for the practice of fallowing irrigated agricultural land for leasing water for temporary municipal use without causing material injury to other vested water rights, decreed conditional rights, or contract rights to water.

-The Board will not select a pilot project that involves:
+- 1. Pursuant to Section 37-60-115(8)(a), a proposed pilot project submitted to the Board to be considered for selection must demonstrate the practice of: - a. fallowing agricultural irrigation land; and - b. leasing the associated water rights for temporary municipal, agricultural, environmental, industrial, or recreational use. - 2.
+In addition, consistent with the purpose of the pilot program as stated in Section 37-60-115(8)(b), proposed pilot projects must have the potential to: - a. in fallowing irrigated agricultural land for leasing water for temporary municipal, agricultural, environmental, industrial, or recreational use, demonstrate cooperation among different types of water users, including cooperation among shareholders, ditch companies, water user associations, irrigation districts, water conservancy districts, water conservation districts, and municipalities; - b. evaluate the feasibility of delivering leased water to the temporary municipal, agricultural, environmental, industrial, or recreational users; - c. provide sufficient data from which the Board, in consultation with the State Engineer, can evaluate the efficacy of using a streamlined approach, such as an accounting and administrative tool, for determining: - i. historical consumptive use, - ii. return flows, - iii. the potential for material injury to other water rights, and - iv. conditions to prevent material injury; and - d. demonstrate how to operate, administer, and account for the practice of fallowing irrigated agricultural land for leasing water for temporary municipal, agricultural, environmental, industrial, or recreational use without causing material injury to other vested water rights, decreed conditional rights, or contract rights to water. - 3.
+The Board will not select a pilot project that involves: - a. the fallowing of the same land for more than three years in a ten-year period or the fallowing of more than thirty percent of a single irrigated farm2 for more than ten consecutive years;34